hknd23/idcempy/docs/idcempy_tutorial.rst

   Y = ['cig_count']

 The package sets a default start value of .01 for all parameters.
- Users can specify their own starting parameters by creatin a list or numpy.array with their desired values.
+Users can specify their own starting parameters by creating a list or numpy.array with their desired values.

 :func:`zmiopc.iopmod` estimates the ZiOP model and returns :class:`zmiopc.IopModel`.

 .. testcode::

    # Model estimation:
    ziop_tob= zmiopc.iopmod('ziop', data, X, Y, Z, method = 'bfgs', weights = 1, offsetx = 0, offsetz = 0)

    # 'ziop' = model to be estimated.
 In this case 'ziop'